facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 These are 3rd party extensions provided by PyMdown Extensions:

 - [`pymdownx.betterem`][betterem] is an extension that aims to improve upon emphasis support in Python Markdown.
-MdPopups leaves it configured in its default state where underscores are handled intelligently: `_handled_intelligently_` --> _handled_intelligently_ and asterisks can be used to do mid word emphasis: `em*pha*sis` --> em*pha*sis.
+  MdPopups leaves it configured in its default state where underscores are handled intelligently:
+  `_handled_intelligently_` --> _handled_intelligently_ and asterisks can be used to do mid word emphasis: `em*pha*sis` --> em*pha*sis.

 - [`pymdownx.magiclink`][magiclink] auto links HTML and email links.
 In `2.1.0`+, it also allows the shortening of common repository pull request, issue, and commit links (if configured).

 - [`pymdownx.extrarawhtml`][extrarawhtml] allows you to add `markdown="1"` to raw, block HTML elements to allow content under them to be parsed with Python markdown (inline tags should already have their content parsed).
-This module is exposing *just* this functionality from the [Python Markdown's Extra extension](https://pythonhosted.org/Markdown/extensions/extra.html#nested-markdown-inside-html-blocks) as the feature could not be enabled without including all of the `Extra` extensions other features.
+This module is exposing *just* this functionality from the [Python Markdown's Extra extension][md_in_html] as the feature could not be enabled without including all of the `Extra` extensions other features.
 You can read the Python Markdown's Extra extension documentation to learn more about this feature.

 ## Frontmatter

 Frontmatter can be used to configure content in 2.1.0+.
 The frontmatter must be specified, starting on the first line of the content, before the Markdown.
-The frontmatter content should be in YAML syntax and should come between the YAML markers: `---`.
+The frontmatter content should be in YAML syntax and should come between the YAML
+markers: `---`.

 ```yaml
 ---